alan-j-green/statusboard-statuszero-docs/README.md

 # GPIO Zero tutorial and examples for the STATUS Board and STATUS Zero

-STATUS Board comprises five strips, each containing a button and a pair of LEDS (red and green).
+STATUS Board comprises five strips, each containing a button (available seperatly) and a pair of LEDS (red and green).

 STATUS Zero comprises three strips, each containing a pair of LEDS (red and